-Salads are a great way to add more vegetables and fibre to your diet, however, without a substantial amount of protein they can easily leave you unsatisfied and hungry.
+Salads are a great way to add more vegetables and fiber to your diet, however, without a substantial amount of protein they can easily leave you unsatisfied and hungry.
 Since protein is the most satiating macronutrient, including a source at every meal is a great way to help balance your blood sugar, minimize cravings and keep you fuelled and full for hours to come.
 Whether you are using one, two, or multiple sources at a time, here are some simple and creative ways to add protein to a salad to help create a well-balanced meal.

 How to Add Protein to a Salad

 Whether you choose to add one source, two sources, or a combination of a few, here are 17 easy and creative ways to add protein to a salad.

 Cooked chicken is arguably the most popular way to add protein to a salad.
 Be it grilled chicken breast, shredded chicken, or a tossed chicken salad, chicken is a good source of lean protein that can quickly add a much-needed boost to any meal.
 Not to mention, chicken can be added hot or cold making it a great use of leftovers or a simple meal prep strategy to ensure you have high-protein salads all week long.